 Rangers striker Alfredo Morelos

-The caution means that 22-year-old Colombia international striker - who has been on the books of Rangers since the summer of 2017 when he moved to the Gers from Finnish team HJK Helsinki for a transfer fee reported by Sky Sports to be worth £1.5 million - will miss the Ibrox club’s last-four tie.
+The 35-year-old former Ibrox striker has changed his mind over the matter, and he now believes that Rangers manager Gerrard should deploy the 22-year-old Colombia international - who has been on the books of the Gers since the summer of 2017 when he moved to the Gers from Finnish team HJK Helsinki for a transfer fee reported by Sky Sports to be worth £1.5 million.

 Have something to tell us about this article?